-- 1. Provide your evaluation of the trainee/intern's competency development in each area. - 2.
-Please provide comments in support of your evaluation, especially if you have concerns or commendations. - 3.
-Discuss your evaluation and your trainee's evaluation with your trainee/intern.
+- Review the Practicum Candidate/intern self-evaluation and discuss with her/him. - Provide your evaluation of the trainee/intern's competency development in each area. - Please provide comments in support of your evaluation, especially if you have concerns or commendations, or if your evaluation differs from the trainee/intern self-evaluation. - Specific directions and information about the rating structure and meaning is noted on the next page.